demetreades/assignment3js-shopping-cart/README.md

 `Order` calculates total attribute cost per item with labor and the given discount on checkout.

-`TShirt` Produces a tshirt object.
+`TShirt` Produces a tshirt object that can be pass to cart for checkout.

-      // range: 7 as the attributes array length randomTShirtGenerator(range, colors, sizes, fabrics)
+      // range: 7 as the attribute's array length randomTShirtGenerator(range, colors, sizes, fabrics)

       TShirtGenerator(array, colors, sizes, fabrics)